-We want to stress that we’re not tin-foil hat wearing anti-technology types.
-We’re geeks.
-We use Dropbox.
-We love the service.
-We use it regularly for storing and sharing files, especially for our clients.
-However, we choose not to use Dropbox to store any sensitive or private information until they adopt encryption standards that truly protect the privacy and security of the customer at a level where even Dropbox couldn't decrypt the file.
+I want to stress that I'm not tin-foil hat wearing anti-technology type.
+I'm a geek.
+I use Dropbox.
+I love the service and use it regularly for storing and sharing files, especially for my clients.
+However, I choose not to use Dropbox to store any sensitive or private information until they adopt encryption standards that truly protect the privacy and security of the customer at a level where even Dropbox couldn't decrypt the file.

-We’d love to see Dropbox roll out an upgraded version of Vault that encrypts the files client-side using the PIN as the master password.
-Our understanding is that their new password service offers that level of encryption, so why not implement that on the vault service?
-If they did that, we might be more inclined to trust them with more than just our design files.
-Until then, we believe storing anything that contains personal or sensitive information on any cloud provider that is not zero-knowledge is playing with fire.
-Just like our homes, we feel much safer when the keys are in our hands, not a stranger's.
+I’d love to see Dropbox roll out an upgraded version of Vault that encrypts the files client-side using the PIN as the master password.
+My understanding is that their new password service offers that level of encryption, so why not implement that on the vault service?
+If they did that, I might be more inclined to trust them with more than just design files.
+Until then, I believe storing anything that contains personal or sensitive information on any cloud provider that is not zero-knowledge is playing with fire.
+Just like our homes, we should feel much safer when the keys are in our hands, not a stranger's.

 Are There Other Choices?